 In this section

-Health promotion and public health are no longer viewed as the responsibility of only those working in health.
+With the advent of COVID 19 and the growing global health challenges, health promotion and public health are no longer viewed as the responsibility of only those working in health.
 This course will prepare you for a public health career in a broad range of policy, practice or academic settings.
 Students have obtained employment in statutory, voluntary, charity, private and community organisations as well as in government and academic institutions.
 Specific roles have included:

 Some students have also progressed to doctoral study.